You have surely come across the concept of SWAP. In this article, you can read about the mechanism itself and its relation to cryptocurrencies.

 SWAP on cryptocurrency market occurs when a given digital currency project decides to change the blockchain it is currently based on to a different network.
 So the blockchain is replaced.
 This phenomenon occurs most often when the creators of a given token or cryptocurrency decide that the original assumptions about blockchain do not work, e.g. the network turns out to be too slow in operation or often clogs up.
 Then they transfer their assets to another chain.

 How does SWAP work?
-Let’s check that using our stock exchange as an example.
+Let’s use our exchange as an example.

-First step is to pick the currency on the left (the one you have) and on the right (the one you wish to exchange to).
-Then you find out how much currency X you will get for currency Y.
+First step after logging in to your account is to pick the currency on the left (the one you have) and on the right (the one you wish to acquire).
+Then, you find out how much currency X you will get for currency Y.

 Now the only thing you have to do is to click on the ‘SWAP’ button.